VincenzoMarcovecchio/portfolio-v2/content/2021-07-30-intall-kali-linux-on-windows-in--minutes-the-easiest-way.md

   - kali
 ---

-I came across this solution after trying to install the kali linux .iso file on vmWare, not able to extract .iso with 7zip I than came up with this new solution that first of all works but also it can be a good practice as you have to install modules one by one as you need.
+I came across this solution after trying to install the kali linux .iso file on VMware, not able to extract .iso with 7zip I than wanted to go this way that, to this day, it still works, but also it can be a good practice as you have to install modules one by one as you need.

-The process is pretty simple
+The process is this

 🔦🔦🔦COMMANDS:🔦🔦🔦